BBN-E/tac-kbp-eal/README.md

 if your system is based on Java or another JVM language, you are strongly encouraged to use them.
 Note that they can be used from Python via Jython.
 * `tac-kbp-eal-scorer` contains the scoring code.
-* `tac-kbp-eal-bin` contains all the non-scorer executables: the validator, the pooler, the scorer, etc.
+* `tac-kbp-eal-bin` contains all the non-scorer executables

 ## Building